 Where we use your information for our legitimate interests, we make sure that we take into account any potential impact that such use may have on you.
 Our legitimate interests don’t automatically override yours and we won’t use your information if we believe your interests should override ours unless we have other grounds to do so (such as your consent or a legal obligation).
-If you have any concerns about our processing please refer to the ‘How can you manage your personal information?’ section below.
+If you have any concerns about our processing, please refer to the ‘How can you manage your personal information?’ section below.

-Where is your information?
+Where do we keep your information?